 Easing your child’s worries about coronavirus

-They may be missing school, going to the park and seeing their friends.
-They could be disappointed that exciting plans like birthday parties or going on holiday have been cancelled.
+They may be worried about going to school and catching the disease.
+They could be disappointed that exciting plans like school trips or going on holiday have been cancelled.
 And they may also be worrying about themselves or someone they love becoming unwell.

 ‘The fears kids will have will depend to some extent on age and how much they understand,’ says psychotherapist Noel McDermott.